-Evolution explains how living organisms change to suit their environment.
+The theory of evolution explains how living organisms change to suit their environment.
 This has become a topic of debate in the USA because of the 'intelligent design' theory.

 Darwin is as famous as his theory.
 He was born in Britain in 1809.
-As a young man he went on a journey aboard the HMS Beagle, as a naturalist and spent 5 years travelling the world and documenting the wildlife he saw.
+As a young man he went on journey aboard the HMS Beagle, as a naturalist and spent 5 years travelling the world and documenting the wildlife he saw.

 Of particular importance was his visit to the Galapagos Islands off the coast of Ecuador.
 Here he saw many strange animals (the islands are quite isolated) that made him start to think about natural selection.

-Darwin died on 19 April 1882 (aged 73), leaving a great legacy: changing the way Biologists think about life and becoming internationally renowned with his name and photograph being instantly recognizable to this day!
+Darwin died on 19 April 1882 (aged 73), leaving a great legacy: changing the way Biologists think about life and becoming internationally renowned with his name and photograph being instantly recognizable to this day!.